Planar Tur\'an Number of Double Stars

-So we have an assumption that only two vertices in $N(v)$ are of degree $5$.
-Moreover, we need to assume that the vertices are not consecutive with respect to the alignment in clockwise direction.
-Without loss of generality assume the vertices are $x_2$ and $x_4$.
-It can be checked that $x_2$ and $x_4$ are adjacent.
-Since $x_1v$ and $x_5v$ are $4$-$5$ edges, then $x_1x_2,x_1x_5$ and $x_5x_4$ are in $G$.
+Thus, we can assume that only two vertices in $N(v)$ are of degree $5$.
+Moreover, the vertices are not consecutive with respect to the alignment in the clockwise direction.
+Without loss of generality, assume that the vertices are $x_2$ and $x_4$.
+It can be checked that the vertices $x_2$ and $x_4$ are adjacent.
+Since $x_1v$ and $x_5v$ are $4$-$5$ edges, then the edges $x_1x_2,x_1x_5$ and $x_5x_4$ are in $G$.
 Since $d(x_3)=4$, there must exist a vertex $x_6$ adjacent to the vertex $x_3$.
 If this vertex is of degree $4$, then it is a contradiction as we found $4$ vertices of degree $4$, namely $x_1,x_3,x_5$ and $x_6$.
-Hence $d(x_6)=5$ and $x_2x_6$ and $x_4x_6$ are in $G$.
-Since $x_1$ is with degree $4$, there must exist a vertex $x_7$ such that $x_1x_7\in E(G)$.
-If $d(x_7)$ is $5$, then we are done as $x_7$ is adjacent with $x_2$ and $d(x_2)\geq 6$, which is a contradiction.
-Hence $x_7$ must be with degree $4$.
-But this is a contradiction as we found $4$ vertices of degree $4$, namely $x_1,x_3,x_5$ and $x_7$.
+Hence, $d(x_6)=5$ and the edges $x_2x_6$ and $x_4x_6$ are in $G$.
+Since $d(x_1)$ is $4$, there must exist a vertex $x_7$ such that $x_1x_7\in E(G)$.
+If $d(x_7)$ is $5$, then $x_7$ is adjacent to $x_2$ and $d(x_2)\geq 6$, which is a contradiction.
+Hence, $x_7$ must be a vertex of degree $4$.
+This is a contradiction, as we found $4$ vertices of degree $4$, namely $x_1,x_3,x_5$ and $x_7$.
 This completes the proof of Claim \ref{cm5}, and subsequently the proof of Theorem \ref{doublestarsmain}(v). \end{proof}